What term describes the practice of structuring transactions to avoid reporting thresholds?

 Prepare for the Money Laundering Test.
 Study with flashcards and multiple-choice questions, each question includes hints and explanations.
 Get ready for your exam!

-The practice of structuring transactions to avoid reporting thresholds is referred to as "smurfing."
-Smurfing involves breaking down large amounts of money into smaller, less suspicious amounts that fall below regulatory reporting requirements.
-This technique is often used by individuals trying to evade detection by authorities when moving illicitly obtained funds.
+The practice of structuring transactions to avoid reporting thresholds is accurately described by the term "smurfing."
+Smurfing involves breaking up large amounts of illicit cash into smaller, less suspicious amounts that fall below regulatory reporting limits.
+This is done to evade detection by financial institutions and regulatory authorities.
+By using multiple transactions, often conducted by several people (or "smurfs"), criminals aim to obscure the origins of the funds and make the money appear legitimate.

 Subscribe